Excellent Quality of Life

 Accommodation & Staff

-The standards of accommodation and care are generally regarded as among the best available.
-All rooms have ensuite facilities and can be provided fully furnished, but residents are encouraged to bring some small items of familiar furniture with them to customise their surroundings.
+The standards of accommodation and care at our care homes are regarded as among the best available.
+All rooms have ensuite facilities and can be provided fully furnished, however residents are encouraged to bring some small items of familiar furniture with them to customise their surroundings.

 Visits from relatives and friends of residents are welcomed at any time, but it is appreciated if staff are notified in advance of intended visits, especially if meals are required.
 Some Homes may be able to offer overnight accommodation at reasonable rates.